indrekots/aws-workshop/README.md

 ### 1. VPC

-In AWS VPC console, create a new VPC.
+In AWS VPC dashboard, create a new VPC.
 Name it `<your-name>-vpc` so it's distinguishable from others.
 Select IPv4 CIDR block, e.g. `10.10.0.0/16`.

+### 2. Internet Gateway

+In AWS VPC dashboard select the *Internet Gateway* menu option and create a new Internet Gateway.
+Name it `<your-name>-igw`.
+Attach it to your recently created VPC.

-### 2. Subnets
+### 3. Subnets

-In AWS VPC console, select subnet tab and create 6 subnets.
+In AWS VPC dashboard, select subnet tab and create 6 subnets.
 Use a naming convention so that subnets are easily distinguishable (e.g. `<your-name>-app-1`).

 * created subnets should be in your newly created VPC
 * use your own scheme for allocating an IPv4 CIDR block for each subnet, e.g. `10.10.1.0/24` for `<your-name>-dmz-1` and `10.10.2.0/24` for `<your-name>-dmz-2`